HomeBusinessHow to Choose the Right Business Directory: A Checklist for SMBs

 A directory with 10,000 highly engaged monthly visitors from your target market often delivers better results than one with 100,000 global visitors who quickly bounce.

-You can research these metrics using tools like SimilarWeb or SEMrush to get traffic estimates and engagement data.
+You can research these metrics with tools like SimilarWeb or SEMrush to get traffic estimates and engagement data.

-Raw traffic numbers can be misleading.
-Instead, focus on:
+Raw traffic numbers can mislead.
+Focus instead on:

 • Geographic relevance (visitors from your target markets)